Your Friendly Librarians ~ Here to Help You

 Email Janice at firstname.lastname@example.org.

-Library Assistant, Teen Services, Magazine Collection Coordinator
+Library Assistant, Teen and Tween Services, Children and YA Collection Development Coordinator

 When she’s not at work, Mandy can be found with her family.
 Her husband, Brian, is as much of a theatre and music nut as she is, so they might be on stage blending their voices together for some good cause; goodness knows you won’t find Brian in the audience if he’s not on stage!
 Ian and Natalie, Mandy and Brian’s kids, have also been bitten by the spotlight bug.
 They like the limelight as much as their mom does, although Mandy swears it comes from Brian’s side of the family.